kevincastejon/com.caskev.grid-toolkit/README.md

 - *int* **Y** .
 Must return the vertical position of the tile into the grid
 - *float* **Weight** .
 Only for *IWeightedTile* Must return the cost movement to enter this tile (minimum 1f).

-This API is using a namespace so you have to add a using instruction to the scripts that will need this library:
+This API is using a namespace so you have to add a using instruction to the scripts that will use this library:
 ```cs
 using Caskev.GridToolkit;
 ```